Shrimping in Hood Canal

 There are 3 or 4 factory sports electric pot pullers, ranging from $450 to $900.
 The electrics will usually have a large pulley that the line goes partly around and over a smaller pulley that allows you to maintain enough tension to transfer the power to the line.
 The motor supplies the power to the large wheel, while you maintain enough tension and pull the recovered line into a neat coiled pile or into a barrel.

-The minimal retrieval is about 150' per minute.
+The minimal retrieval is about 120' per minute up to 180'.
 It is suggested that you have a good heavy duty battery if you are using a electric type, or possibly a separate battery dedicated to just the pot puller.
 If you are using the regular boat battery, be sure it is at a full charge before you leave the garage, as you will be starting and stopping the boat motor, using the depthfinder/GPS plus the pot puller.

-Some shrimpers coil the line inside a 15 gallon garbage can when the pot is being pulled.
+Some shrimpers coil the line inside a 15 gallon garbage can or large plastic clothes bucket when the pot is being pulled.
 And if you place a large orange traffic cone inside on the bottom, and wrap the line around the cone, this is an easy method of of keeping the line from tangling AND keeps the deck clear.
 Some shrimpers just use the garbage can and hand lay the line in, but the traffic cone far surpasses any other method.

 There is another poor mans pot puller, that is using the Columbia River sliding anchor puller and buoy as mentioned in this sturgeon FISHING ARTICLE.
 It may not be as fast as the electric or gas puller, but sometimes you use what you have.
 However this style would not be if you were shrimping in close proximity with other boats because of the larger area needed to pull the pot.